Muges/ambientsounds-firefoxos/readme.md

 Ambient sound player for Firefox OS (or Android) inspired by Noizio, A Soft Murmur, etc...

-The application's icon was based on an icon by
+The application's icon is based on an icon by
 [Max Randall](http://www.maxrandall.com/).

 ## Sounds